Skip to Content

 13 Biggest Hotels in Las Vegas – On The Strip

 Not surprisingly, the largest hotels in the city all line the iconic Strip.
-Join me, as I countdown the 13 biggest hotels by room count in Las Vegas.
+Join me as I count down the 13 biggest hotels by room count in Las Vegas.

 Largest Hotels On The Strip